 That evening we ate at Manda de Laos, a beautiful open air restaurant serving Laotian cuisine at tables overlooking three beautiful lily ponds, registered as a UNESCO world heritage site.
 The flowers of the lilies open up in darkness, so we sat and enjoyed our meal while watching the flowers slowly reveal themselves under the steady rain of the Laotian wet season.

-On our last day in Laos, we decided to explore the city a little.
-After a slow morning, meeting with a flying friend and enjoying a Korean lunch, we headed to the Royal Palace, now a museum about the last Lao monarch.
+On our second and final day in Laos we decided to explore the city a little.
+After a slow morning, meeting with a flying friend and enjoying a Korean lunch, we headed to the Royal Palace which is now a museum about the last Lao monarch.

 The museum showcases the old royal living quarters and reception rooms, gifts received from various other countries dignitaries, and a selection of the monarch’s cars.
 This included his “Jeep” – actually a Toyota!
 The royal temple was also open for viewing; sadly no photographs were allowed, as it was the most impressive we’d seen so far!

 After visiting the museum, we crossed the road and climbed Phousi Hill, a 100m high hill in the center of Luang Prabang’s old town.
 The Buddhist temple of Wat Chom Si sits at the top, and amazing views of Luang Prabang are to be had from every side.

 It was drizzling steadily throughout the afternoon, so after Phousi Hill we headed back to the hotel.
 That evening we met my flying friend at dinner on Luang Prabang’s main street, before turning in early.
 We’d be leaving the hotel at 0630 to take on chapter 2 of the Luang Prabang airport saga!